Helping Church & Community Leaders With Mental Health Solutions

 What You Will Learn:

-1. The "Whole-Health" through Grace Model: Mental health recovery rests on a whole-health, whole-person model (spiritual, physical, mental, relational).
+1. The "Whole-Health" through Grace Model: Mental health recovery as a whole-health, whole-person model (spiritual, physical, mental, relational).
 Grace is the foundation for creating a safe space for growth.

-The “Support Group” Reinvented Into a Discipleship Growth Experience (with results).
+The “Support Group” Reinvented Into a Mental Health Discipleship Growth Experience (with results; 37 min.)

 What you’ll learn: